(This article was originally published on 2/20/2018 and updated on 5/7/2021)

-This section is optional, but you may decide to include a client list, or just one or two phone numbers/email addresses of people your prospect can contact for a reference on what it’s like to work with your business.
+This section is optional, but you can use it to include a client list or contact information of people your prospect can contact for a reference on what it’s like to work with your business.
 Remember to check with your existing clients first before giving out their names or contact information.

-While every business proposal is different, most follow a similar structure and flow.
-You may have to write a proposal from scratch the first time, but once you develop a process you can reuse some of the content to help save time and still deliver a persuasive pitch.
+While every proposal is different, most follow a similar structure and flow.
+You may have to structure a proposal from scratch the first time, but once you develop a process, you can reuse some of the content and the proposal format to create proposals faster and still deliver a persuasive pitch.

 If you’re still unsure about your proposal format, you can start with our business proposal templates to see how we structure proposals that close.